 The court referred its decision of capital punishment to the Grand Mufti (religious leader) Shawky Allam, for approval during the final hearing on December 9.

-A referral to the mufti is required in the Egyptian court system ahead of death sentences, even though the mufti’s opinion is advisory, not binding.
+A referral to the Mufti (religious leader) is required in the Egyptian court system ahead of death sentences, even though the mufti’s opinion is only advisory, not binding.

-On November 4, the Public Prosecutor Hamada al-Sawy ordered that the suspect, Abdel Rahman Nazmy be referred to a speedy trial over beheading a citizen in Ismailia in broad daylight and attempting to kill two others.
+On November 4, at a press conference, Public Prosecutor Hamada al-Sawy announced that the then suspect, Abdel Rahman Nazmy be referred to a speedy trial over the premeditated murder of a victim who was pronounced dead at the scene and the attempted murder of two others.

-Video footage of the gruesome incident went viral on social media, showing the defendant stabbing the victim repeatedly and severing his head from his body.
+Video footage of the gruesome incident went viral on social media, showing the accused stabbing the victim repeatedly in front of a stunned large crowd.

-The Public Prosecution established evidence for the suspect from the testimonies of the two injured victims and 10 other witnesses.
+The Public Prosecution established its evidence against the suspect from the testimonies of the two injured victims and 10 other witnesses and the leaked video.

-The video clips of the murder and the suspect’s detailed admission of committing the crimes during the investigations of the Public Prosecution have made this an open and shut case.
+The video clips of the murder and the suspect’s detailed admission of the the crime during investigations have made this an open and shut case.